 17. Wear a blanket scarf – Nothing completes your Fall outfit quite like an amazing blanket scarf like one of these.

 18. Visit a haunted house – Or make one of your own!

 19. Go on a weekend getaway – Take full advantage of the beautiful Fall season by enjoying a weekend getaway to a new (or your favorite) destination.
-I really don’t like staying in hotels, so we always book our getaways on Airbnb.
+We always book our getaways on Airbnb.
 You will enjoy your trip so much more if you’re not cramped in a hotel room.
-Click here to get $40 off your first stay through Airbnb!

 20. Warm apple cider – Cozy up with some hot apple cider as you visit with friends, or relax with a good book.